 EXPLORE THIS STORY

-KIM JONG UN'S 13-YEAR-OLD DAUGHTER NAMED HEIR AS SEOUL-PYONGYANG RELATIONS THAW
+KIM JONG UN'S SUCCESSION: HIS 13-YEAR-OLD DAUGHTER DESIGNATED HEIR, UNPRECEDENTED THAW WITH SEOUL

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Sky News notes she "has joined her father at several high-profile events" and that "the pair rode a tank together in March."
+Sky News notes she "has joined her father at several high-profile events" and that "the pair operated a tank together in March."
 The word "pair" is interesting: it designates father and daughter but also evokes a political tandem, a calculated co-appearance.

 No analysis of succession's strategic implications